felixgro/framez/README.md

 * Automatic preview and thumbail generation for better performance while keeping the originals downloadable

 > [!WARNING]
 > This plugin is currently in development and not yet available on the WordPress Plugin Directory.
-You can still use it by following the [development instructions](#development).
+You can still try it out by following the [development instructions](#development).

 ## Requirements